kerner-lab/Bias-Amplification/README.md

 # Bias Amplification

-A library for measuring bias amplification and information leakage in machine learning models.
+A library for measuring bias amplification in classification models.
+This library is an extension of our NeurIPS 2025 paper, (more details [here](https://bhanutokas.github.io/DPA_web/))

 ## Installation